VDC: Virtual Design & Construction | Autodesk

 Learn how a construction firm integrated BIM 360 Document Management technology into the VDC process for improved information management.

-The AEC Collection supports both 4D and 5D BIM (US site), helping to streamline construction scheduling and more accurately estimate costs and planning.
+The AEC Collection supports both 4D and 5D BIM, helping to streamline construction scheduling and more accurately estimate costs and planning.

-The AEC Collection provides VDC coordinators with a comprehensive set of BIM and CAD tools to help streamline the entire construction project workflow.
-Accelerate the design process, automate tasks, improve collaboration and optimise management tasks from conception through to completion.
+The AEC Collection provides VDC coordinators a comprehensive set of BIM and CAD tools to help streamline the entire construction project workflow.
+Accelerate the design process, automate tasks, improve collaboration, and optimize management tasks from conception through completion.

-The Autodesk AEC Collection includes software that supports both advanced whole-project analyses and modelling.
+The Autodesk AEC Collection includes software that supports both advanced whole-project analyses and modeling.
 Easily produce 3D models from 2D concepts, then simply update the data in the model as changes are made.
-Analyse project details using simulation, co-ordinate models with project quantities and schedules, then quantify and analyse time and costs.
+Analyze project details using simulation, coordinate models with project quantities and schedules, then quantify and analyze time and costs.

-The AEC Collection includes 3ds Max and Revit, enhanced visualisation tools that allow you to turn 3D BIM models into engaging spatial experiences.
+The AEC Collection includes 3ds Max and Revit, enhanced visualization tools that allow you to turn 3D BIM models into engaging spatial experiences.